 This is a personal opinion but in my opinion, they are better for certain projects, the benefit of using the clips are that they are easier to use and handle.
 They are brighter and easier to see along with bulkier so they are easier to pick up.

 If you struggle to hold layers together or hold onto smaller objects these are really useful.
 I would also introduce using these where you can with children who like to sew.
 The sewing clips are great for edges and holding together bias binding while hand sewing into place.

-For me personally the biggest benefit of using the sewing clips is that they are bright, bulky and easy to use.
+For me personally, the biggest benefit of using the sewing clips is that they are bright, bulky and easy to use.
 If they get dropped on the floor you can easily find them again and don’t have to worry about any injuries.

 The drawback to using the sewing clips is that they are limited to what they can do, they can’t hold 3 layers together in the middle of a quilt like a pin can.
 They also aren’t going to be the best to use on smaller projects that take more intricate lines and tucks.

-Where Can I Get Sewing Clips?
+Where Can I Buy Sewing Clips?

-You can find sewing clips in a variety of places, they are much more common and you can find a variety of prices/bundles.
+You can find sewing clips in a variety of places, such as sewing shops, Amazon and Hobbycraft and more.
+They are much more common and you can find a variety of prices/bundles.